ilyalyudevig/se_project_aroundtheus/README.md

 ![Layout demo](/docs/layout-demo.gif "Layout demo")

-The project uses HTML to structure the content of the webpage and CSS is used to style it.
+The project uses HTML to structure the content of the webpage, and CSS is used to style it.

 HTML elements are marked up according to the [BEM methodoogy](https://en.bem.info/methodology/quick-start/):